Association for Financial Markets in Europe

 28 Mar 2023

-Their ask — The organization requests removal of extraterritorial reporting requirements for non-EU firms, alignment of reporting deadlines with existing tax regimes, and elimination of mandatory taxpayer identification numbers.
+Message — The organization requests removal of extraterritorial reporting requirements for non-EU firms, alignment of reporting deadlines with existing tax regimes, and elimination of mandatory taxpayer identification numbers.
 They argue current proposals create conflicts with data protection laws and operational burdens.12345

-How it helps them — This would reduce compliance costs by avoiding duplicate reporting systems and data conflicts.67
+Why — This would reduce compliance costs by avoiding duplicate reporting systems and data conflicts.67

-Who loses — Tax authorities lose timely information on crypto transactions that could identify evasion.8
+Impact — Tax authorities lose timely information on crypto transactions that could identify evasion.8

 Finance industry seeks flexibility in EU insolvency reform